Syria's Death Toll Reaches Over 2,200 People

 EILEEN DONAHOE: We think that the international pressure on Assad is now unified.
 It's growing.
 There's resolve in the international community to deal with this growing crisis.
 He's basically completely isolated at this point and has lost legitimacy.

 KELEMEN: Assad continues to promise reforms in his country, but Ambassador Donahoe says those pledges are hard to believe.
 She says the violence continued in Syria today despite the presence of a U.N. humanitarian team in the city of Homs.

 DONAHOE: Even today, the news is really horrifying that the - U.N. humanitarian mission arrives, they're - it's greeted by a cheering crowd.
 As soon as they leave the square, security forces open fire.
 And it's just - more of the same, notwithstanding the promises that have been made.

 KELEMEN: U.N.
 Secretary-General Ban Ki-moon also expressed frustration today over broken promises from Assad.
 Just last week, he says, the Syrian president assured him that police and military operations were over.

-BAN KI-MOON: It's troubling that he has not kept his words.
+BAN KI: It's troubling that he has not kept his words.
 Many world leaders have been speaking to him to halt immediately military operations killing his own people, and he assured me to do that.

 KELEMEN: Since Ban spoke with Assad, though, U.N. officials say dozens of Syrian protesters have been killed.
 They are among the more than 2,200 victims of the Syrian crackdown to date.
 Michele Kelemen, NPR News, Washington.